devilschile2/retro-scripts/README.md

 ## Credits
-This code from other mister community members, who do all the real heavy lifting.
+This code uses functionality from other mister community members, which really does all the heavy lifting.

-Thanks everyone at Mister_devel, retrodriven Wallpapers, theypsilon for the amazing update_all script, Mister addons, Pezz82 for the Psx mampacks, adn of course every one at this amazing community.
+Thanks everyone at Mister_devel, theypsilon for the amazing update_all script, Mister addons, Pezz82 for the Psx mampacks, and of course every one at this amazing community.